kolkhis/tech-notes/linux/tools/awk.md

 ```bash
 awk 'BEGIN {FS=" "; count=0;} { count++; printf("Line number: %d", count) }' myfile
 ```
-This prints the line number of each line in the files as it is being processed.
+This prints the line number of each line in the file.

 ## The END Keyword
 The `END` keyword is similar to `BEGIN`, but happens at the end of the program.
 It's used to perform any cleanup tasks after all the input lines have been processed.

-* Purpose: The `END` block is executed once after all input lines have been processed.
+* Purpose: The `END` block is executed one time, after all input lines have been processed.
     * It's ideal for summarizing data, such as calculating averages or totals.
 * Usage: Use `END` to perform actions that should only occur after all input has been read.
     * E.g., displaying a total count of processed records.